drkohlbek/WildfireDashboard/README.md

 # WildfireDashboard
 https://wildfiredashboard.streamlit.app/
-Please allow 30 - 60 seconds for the app to start up from inactivity.
+Please allow up to one minute for the app to start up from inactivity.